-Newcastle’s largest private student accommodation village in Newcastle, Portland Green Student Village offers a safe, social and stress-free environment.
+Newcastle’s largest private student accommodation village, Portland Green Student Village offers a safe, social and stress-free environment.
 Within easy reach of both Northumbria and Newcastle University, ‘PGSV’ is a bustling student community combined with all-inclusive facilities including the onsite fitness suite, giving students a real home-from-home feeling.

 Just a few minutes’ walk from Newcastle city centre, as well as Newcastle University and Northumbria University campuses, our Newcastle student accommodation is located in the vibrant and unique Ouseburn Valley, which was recently named ‘the Shoreditch of the North’ by The Guardian.